damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 Notes:

 - We don't use `h1` headings, as they already are displayed on every page as its title, and we should not apply more than one `h1` per page.
+  > _When you use a top level heading, or an <h1>, you’re setting up a semantic relationship between that heading and the remainder of the content on a page, describing what it is about.
+If you then use a second <h1> on the same page, you’re creating some potential confusion, because someone, or a search engine might see that as the ending of the semantic relationship between the content after the first <h1> and the start of this new <h1>._ [SEO Guide]
-Always start with `h2` (`##`), and respect the order h2 &rarr; h3 &rarr; h4.
+- Always start with `h2` (`##`), and respect the order h2 &rarr; h3 &rarr; h4.
 Never skip the hierarchy, such as h2 &rarr; h4.
   > _The six heading elements, H1 through H6, denote section headings.
 Although the order and occurrence of headings is not constrained by the HTML DTD, documents **should not skip levels** (for example, from H1 to H3), as converting such documents to other representations is often problematic._ [W3C]
 - Always leave a blank space between the hash `#` and the text next to it, otherwise it won't render properly.